TBRizzo/TBRizzo/README.md

 ## 👨‍💻 Hello, my name is <strong>Thomaz Rizzo!</strong>

-> Aspiring Data Analyst, passionate about games, geek universe, games, technology and statistics.
+> Aspiring Data Analyst, passionate about the geek universe, games, technology and statistics.

 💬 If you wish to contact me or have any questions about my projects, feel free to reach me.